OrdnanceSurvey/OS-Vector-Tile-API-Stylesheets/README.md

 ### ArcGIS API for JavaScript
 Use these stylesheets with [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).
 Our labelling rules for OS MasterMap Topography Layer Cartographic Text use some elements of the [Mapbox Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/) that aren't supported by ESRI.
-These styles have been designed to be fully compatible with ArcGIS for JavaScript.
+These styles have been designed to be fully compatible with ArcGIS API for JavaScript.

 `OS_VTS_3857_ESRI.json` and `OS_VTS_27700_ESRI.json`